kuolunwang/VX300s/README.md

         roslaunch vx300s_bringup vx300s_connect.launch
     ```

-2. Then, rosrun node to control vx300s.
+2. Then, you can see some rosservice to control vx300s.
-\
-    You can rename node name using --node_name [your name] type command behide, or use default name vx300s_control_node.
     ```
-        rosrun vx300s_bringup vx300s_control.py
+        rosservice list
     ```

 ## Service List